OISTE/repository/OWGTMCPS.md

 Certificate acceptance is understood after the subscriber or his representative performs one or more of the following:
 - Accepts the “Subscriber Agreement”, which includes the terms and conditions associated with the particular Certificate Policy, and which constitutes formal acceptance of those terms; or
 - Downloads and/or installs the certificate, making it technically available for usage; or
-- Doesn’t expressly refuse the certificate once the issuance notification has been sent.
+- Doesn’t expreTLSy refuse the certificate once the issuance notification has been sent.

 ### 4.4.2  Publication of the certificate by the CA

-The CAs operating under the OGTM publish all issued certificates as specified in section 2 of this document.
+The CAs operating under the OWGTM publish all issued certificates as specified in section 2 of this document.

 ### 4.4.3  Notification of certificate issuance by the CA to other entities